Kinship Circle

 Cruelty Redux At WNPRC

-Yet images documented at WNPRC are “typical stereotypies and indicators of fear found in [all] captive monkeys raised in impoverished environments,” says John P. Gluck, Ph.D., Emeritus Professor, Psychology Department, University of New Mexico and Affiliate Faculty, The Kennedy Institute of Ethics, Georgetown University.
+Yet images documented at WNPRC are “typical stereotypies and indicators of fear found in [all] captive monkeys raised in impoverished laboratory environments,” says John P. Gluck, Ph.D., Emeritus Professor, Psychology Department, University of New Mexico and Affiliate Faculty, The Kennedy Institute of Ethics, Georgetown University.
 In response to PETA footage of monkeys isolated in bleak cages, babies removed from mothers, and male monkeys’ genitals electroshocked — Dr. Gluck ponders where is the science?
 “These behaviors are not examples of unusual circumstances… [but rather] a picture of baseline distress and suffering experienced by animals in the captive lab environment.”

 As recently as 2023, Chanda, PETA's lead for lab investigations, describes monkeys Princess and Cornelius as “showing signs of depression” after segregated from mothers by age one.
-In The Daily Cardinal's A UW-Madison Research Lab Is Under Fire, she says monkeys live in metal cages with a dangling mirror or single plastic ball.
+In The Daily Cardinal's A UW-Madison Research Lab Is Under Fire, she says monkeys live in metal cages with a dangling mirror or one plastic ball.
 Under “extreme psychological distress,” the hairless female monkey has resorted to Trichotillomania, or compulsive hair-pulling as a form of self-injury.
 “Long-term confinement of a caged animal is comparable to solitary confinement in human prison systems,” notes Sujatha Ramakrishna, M.D., Pediatric Psychiatrist.
 “It is not surprising that extreme environmental deprivation would result in self-injury.”

 Monkeys are so severely compromised that the results are biologically/medically/scientifically useless.
 Because the monkeys are so very anxious, and/or physically traumatized, their entire biological/psychological systems are altered to the point where they cannot be a “model” of anything other than … trauma.
 The supposed “greater good” that is the usual laboratory rhetoric fails.
 Evidence is right before our eyes that this isn't good science, as well as being critically unethical science.
 Barbara J. King, Ph.D., Emerita Professor of Anthropology, College of William & Mary